-On July 13, 2020, the Company announced that it has received a recommendation from the independent DMC to consider stopping the global Phase III OPTIMA Study of ThermoDox[®] in combination with RFA for the treatment of HCC, or primary liver cancer.
-The recommendation was made following the second pre-planned interim safety and efficacy analysis by the DMC on July 9, 2020.
-The DMC's analysis found that the pre-specified boundary for stopping the trial for futility of 0.900 was crossed with an actual value of 0.903.
-The Company followed the advice of the DMC and considered its options to either stop the study or continue to follow patients after a thorough review of the data, and an evaluation of the probability of success.
+On July 13, 2020As discussed earlier in this Quarterly Report on Form 10Q, the Company announced that it has received a recommendation from the independent DMC to consider stopping the global Phase III OPTIMA Study of ThermoDox® in combination with RFA for the treatment of HCC, or primary liver cancer on July 13, 2020.
 On February 11, 2021, the Company issued a letter to shareholders stating that the Company was notifying all clinical sites to discontinue following patients in the OPTIMA Study.

 During 2020, 2019 and 2018, the Company submitted applications to sell a portion of the Company's State of New Jersey net operating losses as part of the Technology Business Tax Certificate Program sponsored by The New Jersey Economic Development Authority.
 Under the program, emerging biotechnology companies with unused NOLs and unused research and development credits are allowed to sell these benefits to other New Jersey-based companies.
 In 2018 and 2019, the Company sold NOLs totaling \$13 million receiving net proceeds of \$12.2 million.
 In June 2020 and as updated in September 2020, the Company filed an application with the New Jersey Economic Development Authority to sell substantially all of its remaining State of New Jersey net operating losses totaling \$2.0 million available under the program.
-On February 12, 2021, the New Jersey Economic Development Authority approved the full amount of the Company's application.
-In February of 2021, the Company entered into an agreement to sell the net operating losses from the 2020 application and the Company received net proceeds of approximately \$1.85 million on May 10, 2021.
-During 2021, the New Jersey State Legislature increased the maximum lifetime benefit per company from \$15 million to \$20 million, which will allow the Company to participate in this innovative funding program in future years.
+On February 12, 2021, the New Jersey Economic Development Authority approved the full amount of the Company received net proceeds of approximately \$1.85 million on May 10, 2021.
+During 2021, the New Jersey State Legislature increased the maximum lifetime benefit per company from \$15 million to \$20 million, which will allow the Company to participate in this innovative funding program in future years (see additional disclosure on next page).

 In June 2018, the Company entered into a Credit Agreement with Horizon Technology Finance Corporation ("Horizon") that provided \$10 million in capital (the "Horizon Credit Agreement").
 The obligations under the Horizon Credit Agreement are secured by a first-priority security interest in substantially all assets of Celsion other than intellectual property assets.
-Payments under the loan agreement are interest only (calculated based on one-month LIBOR plus 7.625%) for the first twenty-four (24) months through July 2020, followed by a 21-month amortization period of principal and interest starting on August 1, 2020 and ending through the scheduled maturity date on April 1, 2023.
-On August 28, 2020, in connection with an Amendment to the Horizon Credit Agreement, Celsion repaid \$5 million of the \$10 million loan and \$0.2 million in related end of term charges, and the remaining \$5 million in obligations were restructured as more fully discussed in Note 8 to these financial statements.
+Payments under the loan agreement are interest only (calculated based on one-month LIBOR plus 7.625%) for the first 24 months through July 2020, followed by a 21-month amortization period of principal and interest starting on August 1, 2020 and ending through the scheduled maturity date on April 1, 2023.
+On August 28, 2020, in connection with an Amendment to the Horizon Credit Agreement, Celsion repaid \$5 million of the \$10 million loan and \$0.2 million in related end of term charges, and the remaining \$5 million in obligations were restructured as more fully discussed in Note 11 to the financial statements As more fully discussed in Note 11, in June 2021, the Company entered into a \$10 million loan facility with Silicon Valley Bank.
+The Company immediately used \$6 million from this facility to retire all outstanding indebtedness with Horizon Technology Finance Corporation.
+The remaining \$4 million will be available to be drawn down up to 12 months after closing and will be used for working capital and to fund the advancement of the Company's product pipelines.
+The funding is in the form of money market secured indebtedness bearing interest at a calculated WSJ Prime-based variable rate (currently 3.25%).